Contrast-Security-OSS/docs/content/installation/setup/installation/InstallingDistributedContrast.md

 ```

->**NOTE:** If you are converting from a default embedded database configuration to a distributed configuration, ```database.bk.enabled``` also needs to be set to 'false'.
+>**Note:** If you are converting from a default embedded database configuration to a distributed configuration, ```database.bk.enabled``` also needs to be set to 'false'.
 It is your responsibility to configure your own backups when running a distributed database configuration with TeamServer.

 Once this is done, you may continue to add more application-only installations.